 Rust prevention is important for steel structures, as without it, steel will rust over time, depending on the atmospheric conditions of the environment where the structure is used.

 Rust is the corrosion product formed when steel reacts with oxygen and water.
-The corrosion reaction is generally denoted as follows:
+The rust reaction is generally denoted as follows:

 4Fe + 2H2O + 3O2 = 2Fe2O3 H2O

 Although rust is primarily hydrated ferric oxide, it also contains other compounds.
 Rusts have a wide range of composition, depending on the conditions under which they are formed.
 Typical compositions cannot, therefore, be given but analyses of a range of rusts have indicated that airformed rusts generally contain about 5 % of compounds other than Fe2O3 H2O.

 These derive in part from the steel, which contains elements other than iron, e.g. copper, silicon and manganese, and in part from atmospheric contaminants and pollutants, mainly sulphates and chlorides, although other pollutants such as ammonium salts are also generally present in rust.